Some posts contain compensated links. Please read this disclaimer for more info.

 Located in the northern part of the Aegean Sea, Thassos is a unique summer destination in Greece.
 An island with plenty of sunshine during all the summer, Thassos boasts unique beaches where it’s also possible to enjoy water sports and the magnificent local cuisine.

-Paxos, on the Ionian sea, is a beautiful small gem just a few miles ways from Corfu.
+On the Ionian sea, Paxos is a beautiful small gem just a few miles from Corfu.
 In fact, the best way to reach Paxos is with a ferry departing from the port of Corfu.
 The capital of the island, Gaios, is a marvelous Greek village by the sea, made of small cobblestone alleys and picturesque, colorful houses.

 A beautiful central square is a great place for dinner, while the beaches in the area are really unique.
 For a more exciting experience, you can rent a boat and reach the even smaller Antipaxos Island, home to one of the most stunning turquoise seas all over Greece.